 Method of Assessment: There will be four tests and one final exam for this course, all of which must be taken in an official proctored environment such as the GCSC Testing Center.
 Each test will be worth 15% of your final grade.
 The final exam is comprehensive and will be worth 25% of your final grade.
 The final exam may replace your lowest test grade at the instructor's discretion.
-The remaining 15% of your grade will be formative assessments consisting of online quizzes and need not be proctored.
+The remaining 15% of your grade will be formative assessments consisting of Canvas quizzes which need not be proctored and so can be completed from any location.

-Homework: Homework is assigned for each section of the course and the completion of all homework is essential for learning the material in the course and as preparation for the online quizzes, the four tests, and the final exam.
+Homework: Homework is assigned each week and the completion of all homework is essential for learning the material in the course and as preparation for the four tests and the final exam.